-Dallas-area women entrepreneurs will have an opportunity to share their lessons learned, offer on-the-ground guidance and talk through their careers with UT Dallas students and others in the University community.
-The Women’s Summit is one of more than 100 similar events happening on university campuses worldwide during the Women Entrepreneurship Week.
-These events will encourage women to chart their own course in business, wherever they may be.
+The UT Dallas Women’s Summit presented in partnership with WEDallas is scheduled during Women’s Entrepreneurship Week, joining more than 100 similar events happening on university campuses worldwide These events will encourage women to chart their own course in business, wherever they may be.

 • How to find investors and funding